 If you’re hoping to achieve your bodybuilding goals, then you might want to keep calorie counting in mind.
 While calorie counting is most often associated with people who are interested in losing weight, it can be equally viable and useful for people who are hoping to pack on the pounds.

-The main difference here is that people hoping to lose weight want to make sure they’re consuming less than their daily maximum, and female bodybuilders want to make sure that they’re consuming more than their daily minimum.
+The main difference here is that people hoping to lose weight want to make sure they’re consuming less than their daily maximum, and women bodybuilders want to make sure that they’re consuming more than their daily minimum.

 There are lots of ways that you can do this.
 You could simply count the calories on the labels of the foods that you eat, but this doesn’t really help you if you’re eating a lot of fresh vegetables.
 Besides, doing math at the beginning of every meal can be a bit of a chore.